 If you are driving yourself from Anchorage, you will head north on the Parks Hwy towards Wasilla.
 Make sure to stay left at the fork towards Wasilla/Palmer!
-From there, you drive through Wasilla and continue north towards Willow.
-This tour meets at the 17th-Dog Kennel, home of competitive musher Matthew Failor, located approximately an hour and thirty minutes’ drive from downtown Anchorage.
-Specific directions and info will also be sent to you at the time of booking your tour.
+From there, you drive through Wasilla and continue north toward Willow.
+We are approximately an hour and fifteen minutes’ drive from downtown Anchorage, or about halfway to Talkeetna.
+Specific point-by-point directions and info will also be sent to you at the time of booking your tour, but to help estimate driving distance the address for the kennel is 18408 West Reynold Road, Willow AK 99688.
 Reservations are required.
 Feel free to contact us with any questions.

 Things happen, we understand.
 If you would like to cancel more than three days beforehand, we will provide a full refund.
 If you want to cancel less than three days beforehand, a 50% refund will be given.
 No shows will be charged full price.
 We also provide a full refund in cases of inclement weather or road conditions and travel delays that affect your trip to Alaska.